What are the benefits of yoga?

 How do I know which class is for me?

 Every student has unique needs and it is essential for you to know your physical limits and to stay within them.
-We encourage all of our students to speak to instructors in advance to determine what their aims are for practice a particular modality and to learn about the physical and emotional demands.
+We encourage all of our students to speak to instructors in advance to clarify any concerns or questions.
 We also recommend that you go slowly at the beginning.
 All of our classes are non-competitive therefore, learn the basics first before you attempt more ambitious postures.
 If there is an exercise you do not understand, do not hesitate to ask your instructor to clarify and remember to listen to your body.

 Wear comfortable clothes in which you can easily move and stretch in.
 If you are attending a hot yoga class, you may want to wear shorts and bring a towel.
 For all other classes, only a mat is required.